Synthesis of Aromatic Esters -a K12 Project

-Synthesis of esters is lucrative business as the flavor and aroma industry caters to a variety of tailor made aromas to suit today’s consumer.
-A project in the synthesis of aromatic esters is hands on experience in re-creating an ester in the mundane conditions of your own laboratory.
-It embellishes knowledge quotient of a student in understanding both - the Esterification reaction as well as observing the relationship between aroma and alteration of an alkyl group to recreate a new odor.
+Synthesis of esters is a lucrative business as the flavor and aroma industry caters to a variety of tailor made aromas to suit today’s consumer.
+A project in the synthesis of aromatic esters is hands on experience in re-creating an ester in the mundane conditions of our very own laboratory.
+It improves upon the knowledge of a student in understanding both - the Esterification reaction as well as observing the relationship between aroma and alteration of an alkyl group to recreate a new odor.
 The classic reaction known for the preparation of an ester is the Fischer Esterification.
 This reaction involves treating a carboxylic acid with an alcohol in the presence of a dehydrating reagent such as conc.
 H2SO4

 The general reaction for esterification reaction is shown below :

 Typically the speed of any reaction can be increased with the inclusion of a catalyst.
 Similarly, in the esterification reaction the carboxylic acid in the product acts as an auto-catalyst and expedites product formation.

 Although the use of conc sulfuric acid (H2SO4) poses to be a health hazard, the amount of acid required is minimal.
 Acid burns or splatters can be avoided with appropriate safety equipment and careful use.
 Esterification can be carried out by modifying either the carboxylic acid or the alcohol.
 The resulting esters can be liquids with fruity or non fruity odors or flavors.
 Synthetic esters made in our lab as part of the K-12 project include esters with both fruity and non-fruity aromatic notes.